Jianghao Liu

 Welcome!
 Let me guide you through my research journey.

-In late 2023, I obtained my Ph.D in Cognitive Neuroscience from Sorbonne University after 4 years at Paris Brain Institute, under the supervision of Pr.
-Paolo Bartolomeo.
-My doctoral work mainly focused on 7T fMRI studies of visual mental imagery and also included spatiotemporal dynamics of the interaction between attention and consciousness.
+I have obtained my Ph.D in Cognitive Neuroscience from Sorbonne University in late 2023 after 4 years at Paris Brain Institute.
+My doctoral work mainly focused on 7T fMRI studies of visual mental imagery, and also included spatiotemporal dynamics of the interaction between attention and consciousness.

-Below, you’ll find my latest updates, publications, ongoing projects, some Research blogs, social media links (some pages are still under construction).
+Below, you’ll find my latest updates, recent publications Google Scholar, some Research blogs, social media links (many pages are still under construction).

-Feel free to reach out—I’d love to connect!
+Feel free to reach out for any ideas or suggestions of collaboration —I’d love to connect!

 news